 OK, not everyone smokes.
 That was a slight exaggeration but it may surprise you to see that more people smoke here (especially teenagers) than what you are used to from back home.
-Or maybe not.
-Guess it depends on who you hang out with.
+Men and women of all ages seem to smoke everywhere and it’s hard to not have smoke blown in your face at a sidewalk cafe.
 When I see a parent smoking in a car with a kid (or in front of a kid), I cringe and feel bad for the kid who didn’t choose his air quality, but the French don’t seem to care.
 The smoking in in France culture shock is one that still surprises me today.
 It’s a personal one for me because Tom smokes and I HATE IT.
 He only smokes outside, but still, it’s a nasty habit and a hard one to kick.

 8. Stores have different hours than what you’re used to.

 I’ve talked about this one several times on my blog before.
 In many smaller French towns, stores will be closed between 12 and 2 for lunch and then close for good for the day sometimes as early as 5 or 6 p.m.
 Barely anything is open on Sunday (and sometimes Monday as well, just to annoy foreigners like myself.
 Kidding.
 Not really.).

 This goes for all kinds of shops, banks, the post office and more.
 This isn’t a hard and fast rule — there are exceptions with some places being open later, at lunch time and on Sunday mornings — but in general (and especially outside of big cities), France isn’t known for its round-the-clock business hours.
 Plan accordingly and adapt.

 9. Strikes are a way to get what you want.

 Strikes in France are pretty common among teachers and those in the transport industry and a recent doctor strike really surprised me.
 So expect to hear about strikes often.
 They can be a major pain when traveling if all the pilots or railway workers are on strike.
 But if strikes work in France, so be it.